martijnplaat/martijnplaat.github.io/_posts/2015-07-13-rule-of-the-least-power.md

 @angular_nu: "Not sure WebAssembly http://ow.ly/OwDNW  is going to make it as it violates Atwood's law: http://ow.ly/OwDXx . #webassemby #javascript"

-I've read this tweet recently.
+When I read this tweet recently I had an epiphany..

 Since I have my background in semantic web technologies I have to say that we can only leverage the power of the web when data is freely available for everyone and even more; computers should be able to interpret the meaning of this data.
 The web, as we notice today, holds data which is freely available but, the semantics of the data is still locked up in our back-end databases.
 This lack of semantics on the web is not the point I want to make and is still a shortcoming of the web we hopefully overcome somewhere in the near future.